krd81/T2_A2-API_Server/README.md

 ![](/images/BOOKING%20-%20ADMIN%20DELETE%20ALL.png)

 ### /booking - missing routes:
 - POST: there is no route to allow admins to create bookings as this should be done by users.
-If there was an occurance that required an admin to create a booking, they would have to do so via the user route
+If there was an occurence that required an admin to create a booking, they would have to do so via the user route

 ### Examples of error messages:
 #### Desk ID must be unique